Client-side properties and any remote LINQ provider

 CompiledExpression<T, TResult>

 The first thing we needed to do was get the user-written client-side “computed” properties out of IL and back into expression trees so we could translate them.
-Given that we also want to evaluate them on the client we need to compile them at run time so CompiledExpression exists which just takes an expression of Func<T, TResult>, compiles it and allows evaluation of objects against the compiled version.
+Given we also want to evaluate them on the client, we need to compile them at run time, so CompiledExpression exists.
+It takes an expression of Func<T, TResult>, compiles it, and allows evaluation of objects against the compiled version.

 ExpressiveExtensions